EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 Example stories: eIDAS in practice

-A three-person consulting firm in Tampere makes 10–15 client contracts per month.
+A three-person consulting firm in Tampere signs 10–15 client contracts monthly.
 Previously, contracts were printed, signed, and scanned back.
-With EpicSign, the company switched to AES-level electronic signatures: the customer authenticates with bank credentials and signs the contract in a few minutes.
-Time saving: about 2 hours per week.
+With EpicSign, the company transitioned to AES-level electronic signatures: the client authenticates with bank IDs and signs the contract in minutes.
+Time savings: approximately 2 hours per week.
 A small online store uses SES-level signatures for order confirmations.
 The customer ticks a box to accept the terms and confirms their order electronically.
-This is perfectly fine for low-risk situations and does not require separate authentication.
+This is sufficient for low-risk situations and does not require separate authentication.

 Summary

-The EU's eIDAS regulation creates clear rules for electronic signatures.
+The EU eIDAS regulation establishes clear rules for electronic signatures.
 The three levels (SES, AES, QES) meet different needs:

-- SES is sufficient for simple acknowledgments and internal documents.
+- SES is sufficient for simple acknowledgements and internal documents.

-- AES is the best choice for most contracts and quotes – with strong authentication included.
+- AES is the best choice for most agreements and offers – with strong authentication included.

 - QES is the strongest level and is equivalent to a handwritten signature.

-- An eIDAS seal automatically proves the origin of an organisation's document.
+- eIDAS seal automatically verifies the origin of an organizational document.

 What is the difference between SES, AES, and QES signatures?

 SES is the simplest level (e.g., a name typed in an email).
-AES requires strong authentication, like bank credentials.
+AES requires strong authentication, such as bank IDs.
 QES is the strongest level, equivalent to a handwritten signature, and requires a qualified certificate.

-Usually not.
-A small business's standard contracts, quotes, and employment contracts can be handled at the AES level.
-QES is primarily needed for government interactions or in situations specifically required by law.
+Most often, no. Small businesses' standard agreements, offers, and employment contracts can be handled with the AES level.
+QES is mainly needed for official matters or when specifically required by law.

 What is an eIDAS seal?

-An eIDAS seal (eSeal) is an organisation's digital stamp.
-It proves that a document originates from a specific organisation and has not been altered.
-It differs from a signature in that it does not require an individual's action.
+An eIDAS seal (eSeal) is an organization's digital stamp.
+It proves that a document originates from a specific organization and has not been altered.
+It differs from a signature in that it does not require an action by an individual person.

 Does EpicSign support strong authentication?

 Yes.
-EpicSign supports strong authentication, and we are currently developing support for authentication methods in the Baltics and Nordics, as well as the eIDAS seal.
+EpicSign supports strong authentication, and we are currently developing support for Baltic and Nordic authentication methods and eIDAS seals.

 Is an electronic signature legally valid in Finland?

 Yes.
-According to the eIDAS regulation, an electronic signature cannot be denied legal effect in court solely because of its electronic form.
-AES and QES levels offer stronger evidentiary value.
+According to the eIDAS regulation, an electronic signature cannot be denied legal effect in court solely on the grounds that it is in an electronic form.
+AES and QES levels offer stronger evidential value.

 How do I choose the right signature level?

-Assess the risk and value of the contract.
-SES is sufficient for internal documents, AES for client contracts, and QES for government documents or high-risk contracts.
+Assess the risk and value of the agreement.
+For internal documents, SES is sufficient; for customer agreements, AES; and for official documents or high-risk agreements, QES.

 Sources